fif3x/Libre-Terminal/README.md

 [![GitHub Repo](https://img.shields.io/badge/github-repo-blue?logo=github)](https://github.com/fif3x/Libre-Terminal)

 # Installation

+**NOTE: instead of building the binary yourself, you can also download it through the releases**

 1. Install the repo, you can either do this with Git, the GitHub GUI or GitHub CLI.
 It's strongly recommended to install it through Git, using this command:
 ```bash
 git clone https://github.com/fif3x/Libre-Terminal.git